UMD 3.11.0 [16 February 2015]

 QCG-Monitoring [11 February 2014]

 QCG users are already offered by QCG-Monitoring, a new flexible service for tracking the application execution.
-With help of monitoring templates, the application progress may be presented in a fully customized form, e.g. tables and charts.
+With help of monitoring templates, the application progress may be presented in a fully customized form, e.g. application specific tables and charts.
 More information about the service can be found on the QCG-Monitoring web page.

 UMD 3.4.0 [29 January 2014]